Submissions

 GENERAL SUBMISSIONS

-Access is only able to program a few projects per year but we are committed to considering your proposals carefully.
-In recognition of the labour that goes into applications as well as the labour of the jury members, we’re shifting our call to reflect an introduction format.
-A volunteer Programming Committee will review all applications with the staff, and invite a long list of artists to submit more information for a Juried review.
+Access Gallery is only able to program a select few projects per year, however we are committed to considering proposals carefully.
+In recognition of the labour that goes into applications, as well as the labour of the jury members, we are shifting our call to reflect an introduction format.
+Our volunteer Programming Committee will review all applications with the staff, and invite a long list of artists to submit more information for a Juried review.

 Access Gallery’s programming includes visual and media art exhibitions, installations, performances, and special projects.
 We welcome submissions from local, national, and international artists at early stages and/or at moments of risk in more established practices.
-Curatorial decisions are made by the Director/Curator, Katie Belcher, informed by both her independent research and a submissions review committee, which changes annually.
-This committee of artists, staff, and board members identifies practices of interest, giving equal attention to projects in development as to finished work.
-For general information about what Access provides in terms of support for exhibiting artists and selected projects, see PROJECT SUPPORT
+Curatorial decisions are made by the programming committee in collaboration with Artistic Director, Kitt Peacock.
+Together, this committee of board members and leadership identify practices of interest, giving equal attention to projects in development as to finished work.
+For general information about what Access provides in relation to support for exhibiting artists and selected projects, please see PROJECT SUPPORT

-If these submission guidelines are a barrier and you’d prefer to submit in a format that is more accessible to you (i.e. a video or audio submission), please contact Director/Curator, Katie Belcher, at k.belcher@accessgallery.ca.
+If these submission guidelines are a barrier and you would prefer to submit in a format that is more accessible to you (i.e. a video or audio submission), please contact Artistic Director, Kitt Peacock, at programming@accessgallery.ca.

 *